Karl Hess: Political activities

 In 1968, Richard Nixon was elected president and Barry Goldwater returned to the Senate as Arizona's junior senator.
 Hess, despite now being a member of the New Left, had recently written some speeches for Goldwater and resumed their close personal relationship; he had concluded that American men should not be forced into military service and urged Goldwater to submit legislation abolishing conscription.
 Goldwater replied, "Well, let's wait and see what Dick Nixon wants to do about that one."
 Hess despised Nixon almost as much as he admired Goldwater and could not tolerate the notion that Goldwater would defer to Nixon.
 Thus ended one of Hess's closest professional associations, and the situation significantly compromised one of his deepest friendships.
 (Nixon abolished conscription during his presidency, with Goldwater's support.)
+Incidentally, both Hess and Nixon would die on the same day, April 22, 1994.

 Hess began reading American anarchists largely because of the recommendations of his friend Murray Rothbard.
 Hess said that upon reading the works of Emma Goldman he discovered that anarchists believed everything he had hoped the Republican Party would represent, and that Goldman was the source for the best and most essential theories of Ayn Rand without any of the "crazy solipsism that Rand was so fond of."

 From 1969 to 1971, Hess edited The Libertarian Forum with Rothbard.

 Hess had come to put his focus on the small scale, on community.
 He said, "Society is: people together making culture."
 He deemed two of his cardinal social principles to be "opposition to central political authority" and "concern for people as individuals."
 His rejection of standard American party politics was reflected in a lecture he gave during which he said, "The Democrats or liberals think that everybody is stupid and therefore they need somebody... to tell them how to behave themselves.
 The Republicans think everybody is lazy..."

 In 1969 and 1970, Hess joined with others, including Murray Rothbard, Robert LeFevre, Dana Rohrabacher, Samuel Edward Konkin III, and former Students for a Democratic Society (SDS) leader Carl Oglesby to speak at two "left-right" conferences which brought together activists from both the Old Right and the New Left in what was emerging as a nascent libertarian movement.